IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 ## Aim
 This project aims to estimate the above ground biomass in two winter wheat fields using the in-situ data to train a model and additional Sentinel-2 and drone imagery.
 For both estimations, two models are created and trained (linear model and random forest).
 The results of the estimation will be compared based on their model’s performance.
 The analysis is done in R with preprocessing in QGIS.
-You can find the commented scripts in this repository.

 ## Study Area
 ![StudyArea](https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/StudyArea.PNG)